Is Lyme Disease Curable? What Recovery Can Look Like

 Too many patients with persistent Lyme disease are told, “You’re fine,” when they clearly aren’t.
 Their fatigue, brain fog, joint pain, and autonomic issues are dismissed or misattributed—and the longer that goes on, the more trust in the system erodes.

-In my practice, I’ve found that identifying these traits—those small, modifiable contributors to illness—can make a significant difference.
+In my practice, I’ve found that identifying these traits—small, modifiable contributors to illness—can make a meaningful difference.
+Primary care physicians are often in the best position to begin that process.

-Common treatable traits in persistent Lyme disease include:
+Common treatable factors in persistent Lyme disease may include:

 -